gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The mayor frowned.
 "What were you doing down by the river?
-And why would it tell you there was going to be a sneak attack?
+And why would it tell you there was gonna be a sneak attack?
 Kind of takes away the sneak, if you see my point."

 The story spilled out of Maddy and Gumption